 Practice times from this morning, June 22nd, are available for your reference on the PPIHC website.
 The bottom section is recorded by our official timing and scoring while the middle and top sections are hand-timed.

 Please click here to view the results

 2017 Radio Frequency Restricted Use Radio Interference/Frequency UseThursday, Jun.
 22 2017

 2017 Radio Frequency Restricted Use

 Radio Interference/Frequency Use

-In recent years, the PPIHC has encountered issues with internet and other communication devices due to frequency interference.
+So far this week, the PPIHC has encountered significant issues with communication devices due to radio frequency interference.